 That’s right, today is National Dictionary Day and we’re honoring it with a post to demystify bundling.
 Because at Esurance, we’re working hard to make insurance simple, transparent, and affordable.
 And the best part?
 Bundling insurance policies is surprisingly painless.

 According to our insurance terms glossary, bundling (also known as combining policies) is the act of obtaining multiple types of insurance from the same company.
 For example, you could bundle your homeowners and car insurance.
 Or you could combine your life, health, and homeowners insurance.
 And because of multiple-policy discounts, bundling can result in substantial savings for the customer.

 Well, bundling your home and auto policies means your life gets easier.
 When you buy multiple policies from the same place, you no longer have to scramble to file a claim, pay your bills, or find important information.
 And, in some cases, you could even get a discount.

 You can also bundle other types of policies besides home and auto.
 Have a motorcycle and a car?
 You might be able to bundle.
 Or maybe you own a car, a house, and a golf cart.
 That could work too.

 Where you can bundle your Esurance car and home insurance

-Right now, we offer both property and vehicle coverage in Arizona, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Dakota, Tennessee, Texas, Utah, and Wisconsin.
-We’re adding states all the time, so if you don’t see yours listed, keep checking back!
+Right now, we offer both property and vehicle coverage in 31 states!
+Including: Alabama, Arizona, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.

 And if you’d like to learn more about the policies and bundling options available where you live, give us a call at 1-844-822-0488.